Go Fish, Authors, Happy Families, Quartet

 The Indonesian version of Go Fish is known as Omben in Javanese or Minuman in Indonesian, both names meaning "drink".
 It is said to be best for two players, each of whom begins with a hand of 4 or 5 cards (according to agreement) drawn from a 52 card pack.
 The players take turns to ask their opponent for a rank, such as 8 or king, and the opponent must give the asker all cards of that rank that he or she holds.
 If the opponent has no such card the asker must "drink" by drawing cards from the pile of undealt cards: the asker continues to draw until he or she finds a card of the rank that was asked for.
 Whenever a player has four of a kind in hand, it must be discarded face up.
 The winner is the first player to get rid of all their cards - it does not matter how many or few sets they have made.
 If the stock runs out, the player with fewer cards is the winner.
 Note that in this game the players ask alternately, irrespective of whether the card asked for is found in the other player's hand or the draw pile.

 This is Go Fish without the stock pile.
 All the cards are dealt out as equally as possible to the players.
 A turn consists of asking a player for a rank (or a specific card if you play that version).
-If they have it your turn continues; if not the turn passes to the player you asked.
+If they have it your turn continues; if not the turn passes to the next player player to the left.
 As in Go Fish, you must have a card of the rank you asked for.
 Books of 4 cards are discarded.
 The game continues until all the cards are formed into books, and whoever gets most books wins - or you can score one point per book and play to a target score.

 This British version of the game is played with a special pack of 44 cards depicting the mother, father, son and daughter of eleven families.
 Everyone contributes equally to a pool, all the cards are dealt, and the player to dealer's left begins.
 The player whose turn it is asks another player for a specific card; the asker must already hold at least one card of the same family.
 If the player asked has the card it must be handed over and the asker continues by asking the same or another player for another card.
-If the asked player does not have the wanted card they say "not at home" and the turn passes to them.
+If the asked player does not have the wanted card they say "not at home" and the turn passes to them (not to the left in this version).
 Completed families are placed face down in front of the owner.
 When all families are complete, the player with most wins half the pool.

 The game then continues into a second phase, in which players ask for complete families.
 The winner of the first phase begins, and the player who manages to accumulate all eleven families wins the second half of the pool.